Gerber Baby Food Lawsuits

 The toxic health effects of heavy metals are well recognized.
 Still, a growing body of scientific research is beginning to specifically connect exposure to these materials to autism, ADD, and other neurologic disorders.
 Many medical studies have identified a connection between regular exposure to heavy metals during gestation, infancy, and childhood and higher rates of autism.

 A study published in 2014 looked at the impact of prenatal and early infancy exposures to mercury.
-The study concluded that mercury exposure resulted in a twofold increase in the risk of developing both autism or ADD.
+The study concluded that mercury exposure resulted in a twofold increase in the risk of developing both autism and ADD.
 Three years later, a similar study on children in Korea found a similar association between mercury exposure and autism/ADD rates.

 Gerber Baby Food Autism Lawsuits